A father protocol for quantum broadcast channels: Background and notation

-We will often use the \emph{trace norm} of a hermitian matrix $M$, defined to be $\left\| M \right\| := \tr|M|$.
-It is particularly useful because it induces a statistically important metric on the space of quantum states; we call the quantity $\left\| \rho - \sigma \right\|$ the \emph{trace distance} between $\rho$ and $\sigma$ .
+We will often use the \emph{trace norm} of a Hermitian matrix $M$, defined to be $\left\| M \right\|_1 := \tr|M|$.
+It is particularly useful because it induces a statistically important metric on the space of quantum states; we call the quantity $\left\| \rho - \sigma \right\|_1$ the \emph{trace distance} between $\rho$ and $\sigma$.
+We will also use $\| M \|_0$ to refer to the rank of a matrix $M$.

 The von Neumann entropy of a density operator $\rho^A$ will be denoted $H(\rho^A) = H(A)_\rho$.
 The quantum mutual information of $\rho^{AB}$ is the function $I(A;B)_\rho = H(A)_\rho + H(B)_\rho - H(AB)_{\rho}$ while the coherent information is the function $I(A\rangle B)_\rho = H(B)_\rho - H(AB)_\rho$.